 |

-Why was a new method required just a few short years after the Constitution was ratified?
+Why was a new apportionment method required just a few short years after the Constitution was drafted?
+The 1787 Constitution (Article I Section 2) offered a bare-bones apportionment rule that remains in force today:

 The Number of Representatives shall not exceed one for every thirty Thousand, but each State shall have at Least one Representative;

-Simple.
-Yet during state ratification meetings there was great dissatisfaction with this cursory approach.
-The Constitution's one-line prescription is an upper bound on the size of the House, but not a minimum (beyond one per state).
-What if Congress chose to only permit a few dozen reps- is this still a "People's House"?
-The anti-federalists, highly suspicious they were being played, worried the House would remain a small appendage beholden to the more patrician Senate.
-Meanwhile, Madison and other Founding Fathers were fully aware the nation's population was growing exponentially, and district size would be a constant source of friction.
-So Congress debated various caps and minimums and dozens of candidate amendments.
-Eventually blending a large (for its time) minimum with an increasing threshold as the country grew.
+Yet during state ratification meetings great unease surrounded this cursory approach.
+The Constitution's one-line instruction describes an upper bound on the size of the House (population/30k), but not a significant minimum (beyond one per state, less than the Senate).
+Anti-federalists, highly suspicious they were being played, worried the House would remain a small appendage attached to the more patrician Senate.
+What if Congress decided to only authorize a few dozen seats- is Congress still the "People's House"?
+Meanwhile, Madison and other Founding Fathers, fully aware the nation's population was growing exponentially, anticipated district size would become a constant source of friction.
+They sought a more proscriptive rule.
+So Congress debated various caps and minimums and considered dozens of candidate amendments.
+Eventually blending a large (for its time) guaranteed minimum with an increasing threshold as the country grew.

 The 1789 proposed amendment read: